How Do You Prove Wrongful Death?

 - Listen to your version of how the death occurred to see if a wrongful death case is warranted and estimate what it may be worth.

-- Examine the scene of the death and gather evidence such as from photos and videos from surveillance cameras and from police, ambulance, and medical reports and documents.
+- Examine the scene of the death and gather evidence, such as photos and videos from surveillance cameras and police, ambulance, and medical reports and documents.

 - Interview witnesses and first responders to get testimony as to what they observed.

-- Hire experts to reconstruct the accident and testify as to how it occurred, who was at fault.
+- Hire experts to reconstruct the accident and testify how it occurred and who was at fault.

-- Hire experts such as accountants and life planners to testify as to how the loss of your loved one affects your family and will in the future.
+- Hire experts such as accountants and life planners to testify how losing your loved one affects your family and will in the future.

-- File all paperwork and handling all legal procedures and court appearances in accordance with Texas laws and requirements.
+- File all paperwork and handle all legal procedures and court appearances per Texas laws and requirements.

 - Handle communications and negotiations with insurance companies and their lawyers, who will try to get you to say something that can be used against you in court or to settle for the lowest amount possible.

-- Build your case and taking it to trial if necessary and presenting proof of wrongful death to a judge or jury.
+- Build your case, take it to trial if necessary, and present proof of wrongful death to a judge or jury.